Kamagawa/sprincube/documentation/circuit-breaker.md

 ## Hystrix:

-Hystrix has 2 appraoches Two approaches: Thread isolation and Semaphore Isolation
+Hystrix has two approaches: Thread isolation and Semaphore Isolation

     -   Thread Isolation: direct all request to a separate pool with a fixed number of threads